 We’ve been through a lot in the past few months.
 It’s not often that we’re faced with such uncertainty and lack of control in the professional world.

-Therefore, now might be the perfect opportunity to step back and think about the ratifications of your decisions as the PT Owner, as they influence every division of a PT practice operation.
+Therefore, now might be the perfect opportunity to step back and think about the ratifications of your decisions as the Physical Therapy Owner, as they influence every division of a practice operation.
 It’s our responsibility as the CEO & Owner to invest in our company culture, and implement the business model that provides the most security for our patients, employees, and community.

 Sticking with our theme of questions… here are some that we implore you to ask yourself: